sematext/docs/docs/guide/logs-guide.md

 ## Logs Search and Report Menu

-The Logs Search and Report Menu is where the true power of Sematext Logs lies.
-This is where observability comes to life.

 Events, Alerts, and Logs are integrated into a single reports pane, and used to search logs, create alerts for anomalies, view events, and much more.

 Our [log management platform](https://sematext.com/logsene/) gives you the ability to create your own queries through its [Elasticsearch API](https://sematext.com/docs/logs/search-through-the-elasticsearch-api/) as well as using simple query syntax very much like the [query syntax](https://sematext.com/docs/logs/search-syntax/) used by Google.